ing-bank/lion/docs/extending-documentation.md

 }
 ```

-The `--prefix-from` is the prefix of the project you extend from (in this case `lion`). `--prefix-to` is the prefix of your own project (in this case `example`).
+The `--prefix-from` is the prefix of the project you extend from (in this case `lion`). `--prefix-to` is the prefix of our own project (in this case `example`).
 It will look for the classnames `Lion*` and `Example*`, and for the tagnames `lion-*` and `example-*`.

 As we only use a single component from Lion, we can reduce the time the tool needs for analysis.
 Specify the single package by replacing `-r 'node_modules/@lion/*'` with  `-r 'node_modules/@lion/button'`.

-You can review all from/to information in `providence-extend-docs-data.json`.
-Providenc creates this critical file.
+We can review all from/to information in `providence-extend-docs-data.json`.
+Providence creates this critical file.

 ### Replacing paths and names